iTeam-co/pytglib/README.md

 # Documentation and examples

 The documentation is not complete at the moment, but you can see some examples in `examples` tree.
-Ofcourse we're doing our best to finish the documentation as soon as possible.
+Of course, we're doing our best to finish the documentation as soon as possible.
 By the way, there's an auto generated documentation [here](https://pytelegram.readthedocs.io); It can help to find out about types and functions of the library.

 # Bugs and questions